Photo Credit: Tom Grey

 2012 marks the 25th anniversary of joint ventures.
 In that time joint ventures have established an unparalleled record of success.
 Their example of collaborative partnerships, delivering habitat and bird conservation, built upon a foundation of solid research and sound science is a national model.
 To learn about other joint ventures go to:

-The Central Valley Joint Venture partnership has earned an impressive record of accomplishment since its inception in 1988, and is making tremendous progress towards meeting the objectives identified in its 2006 Implementation Plan.
+The CVJV partnership has earned an impressive record of accomplishment since its inception in 1988, and is making great progress towards meeting the objectives identified in its 2006 Implementation Plan.